UbaidullahAmjad/Virtual-Classroom-App/README.md

 - Laptop
 - Desktop

-# What We Delivered:
+# What I Delivered:
-We delivered a cross-platform system that is able to work on all platforms and devices in a user-friendly and responsive way.
-We divided the system into different modules for proficient performance and response.
-Following is the system that we delivered that can be run on multiple platforms.
+I delivered a cross-platform system that is able to work on all platforms and devices in a user-friendly and responsive way.
+I divided the system into different modules for proficient performance and response.
+Following is the system that I delivered that can be run on multiple platforms.
 ## Admin Module App:
 This is the admin module that manages all the control and coordination of the website in a better way.
 Following are the functionalities that the admin can perform
 - Classrooms management and control